grea09/color/doc/article.jfpda16.md

 In this paper, we have presented a set of new mechanisms to perform online partial order planning.
 These mechanisms allow negative refinements to be made upon existing plans to improve their quality.
 This allows LOLLIPOP to use pre-calculated plans to improve the resulting plan.
 This input can be used in online planning and make LOLLIPOP suitable for use in dynamic environments often encountered in robotic applications.
 We proved that LOLLIPOP is sound and complete like POP.

 For future works, we plan to improve the performance and expressiveness of our algorithm to represent complex real-life problems encountered by dependent persons.
-We also aim to develop a soft solving mechanism that aims to give the best probable plan in the cases where the problem is unsolvable.
+We also aim to develop a soft solving mechanism that aims to give the best incomplete plan in the cases where the problem is unsolvable.
 Then this planner could be used for plan recognition using inverted planning.

 # Acknowledgments {-}